-We welcome you to our first seminar of the fall on Saturday, September 12 at 10:00am
+We welcome you to our next fall seminar on Saturday, October 24 at 10:00am

 At this event, you will enjoy a tour of our mill, model offices, a local home, and possibly a local job-site.
 You will learn how we mill our logs, watch a construction demonstration, and learn more details about the process and log home terminology.
 Delicious lunch will be catered by “Southern Sisters Hospitality!”

 Space is limited.
 Be sure to register early to reserve your spot.